kohler/hotcrp/devel/manual/hotcrapi.md

 ## `settings`

-Use the `settings` subcommand to fetch or modify site settings in JSON format.
+The `settings` subcommand fetches or modifies site settings in JSON format.
 Administrator privilege is required to access `settings`.
 The subcommand writes textual error messages and warnings to standard error.